 Invest in your career

 If your career is important to you, it’s worth investing in it.
-Investment doesn’t have to be expensive – for example a Get Promoted Power Hour with me is only £99.
+Investment doesn’t have to be expensive – for example a Get Promoted Call with me is a relatively modest investment.
 When you invest in coaching, you might pay anything from £1000 upwards.
 However think about the return on investment when you get the promotion and the pay rise that goes with it.

 Or the confidence to negotiate a much higher starting salary if you decide to move on.